The best baseball players born on June 15

 A two-time All-Star with two Silver Sluggers, Baker also won a Gold Glove and twice finished in the top 10 of NL MVP voting.
 He began his career with the Braves, and he was on deck when Hank Aaron hit his 715th homer to pass Babe Ruth.
 But it was with the Dodgers where Baker found his most success as a player, claiming the first NLCS MVP (in 1977) and winning a World Series championship ('81).

 After his playing days, Baker got into coaching, eventually becoming one of the most successful managers of all time.
-The only skipper to lead five teams to the playoffs -- and only the ninth to win a pennant in both leagues -- Baker is among the top 10 all-time in managerial wins and claimed his first World Series title as a skipper with the Astros in 2022.
+The only skipper to lead five teams to the playoffs -- and only the ninth to win a pennant in both leagues -- Baker won a World Series title as the manager of the Astros in 2022.
+He retired from managing following the 2023 season with the seventh-most wins as a manager with 2,183 victories.
+In 2024, Baker reunited with the Giants as a special assistant to the front office.

 But perhaps Baker's most enduring legacy will be his part in the history made on Oct.
 2, 1977.
 After hitting his 30th homer on the last day of the regular season, Baker, making his way back to the dugout after rounding the bases, found teammate Glenn Burke with his hand in the air in celebration.
 Unsure what to do, Baker smacked it -- and the high five was ushered into the public consciousness.